danst83/emby-sync/README.md

 ## Emby Sync — Setup and Usage

-This project builds a Docker image that syncs Emby favorites and can notify via Telegram.
-Use the Windows commands below (PowerShell) or adapt for Synology.
+A Docker-based tool that syncs your Emby favorites to local storage and sends notifications via Telegram.
+The instructions below use PowerShell on Windows; adapt paths as needed for Synology.

 ### 1) Build the Docker image (Windows)